-If you’re a cord cutter living in a densely populated area, you might be lucky enough to access channels from multiple Over-the-Air TV markets.
-With the right antenna setup, coverage from multiple local OTA TV broadcast towers can dramatically increase the number of channels you can receive.
+If you’re a TV lover living in a densely populated area, you might be lucky enough to access channels from multiple Over-the-Air TV markets.
+With the right TV antenna setup, coverage from multiple local OTA TV broadcast towers can dramatically increase the number of channels you can receive.

 Those who live in between major cities like Baltimore and Washington, or between major urban and suburban areas like New York and New Jersey, or even along the Canada/US border can access overlapping OTA broadcast regions.